Our Investment Beliefs

 - Engagement: record of active engagement with portfolio companies on ESG themes.

-- Allocate capital to solutions: To capitalize on potential opportunities associated with climate change and other sustainability issues, we have designated 15 percent of WRI's portfolio to a private equity "impact" carve-out to proactively invest in companies that target environmental and social solutions – including, for example, renewable energy development.
+- Allocate capital to solutions and capture growth opportunities through private market investments with measurable positive impacts: To help advance climate and sustainability solutions while capitalizing on the potential opportunities associated with these issues, we have designated 15 percent of WRI's portfolio to a private market "impact" carve-out.
+Through this allocation, we will proactively invest in companies that target environmental and social solutions and achieve measurable positive impacts in areas such as renewable energy development.

-WRI's goal is to integrate ESG considerations across the entire portfolio, ultimately deploying all of our endowment capital to sustainable investments (or neutral investments, in the case of Treasury Inflation-Indexed Securities).
-An important aspect of this goal will be to maintain competitive returns, as it is our hope to demonstrate that a sustainable investing approach can help asset owners preserve and grow their financial resources.
+WRI is committed to integrating ESG considerations across the entire portfolio, deploying all of our endowment capital to sustainable investments.
+An important aspect of this commitment will be to maintain competitive returns, as it is our hope to demonstrate that a sustainable investing approach can help asset owners preserve and grow their financial resources.

 Sharing our Endowment Experience

-We have published a detailed account of our endowment journey from 2013 to 2018 in the WRI Commentary, "Learning By Doing: Lessons from WRI's Sustainable Investing Journey".
+- We published a detailed account of our endowment journey from 2013 to 2018 in the WRI Commentary, "Learning By Doing: Lessons from WRI's Sustainable Investing Journey".

 Along with being a PRI asset owner signatory, WRI has also joined the Intentional Endowments Network and Confluence Philanthropy.
 These initiatives provide opportunities for us to engage in peer-to-peer learning opportunities with other asset owners and support broader efforts to advance sustainable investment practices in the mainstream investor marketplace.